jokikim/jokikim/README.md

 - 👋 Hi, I’m Jon Kim.
 Welcome to my GitHub @jokikim!
 - 👀 I’m interested in studying how data can provide organizational value and insights into human behavior.
 - 🌱 I’m currently an MS student in Economics at Purdue University, and enrolled in Springboard's Data Science Career Track.
-- 📫 You can reach me at jonkim15@outlook.com

 <!---
 jokikim/jokikim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.